Aliases for P2RX7 Gene

 The product of this gene belongs to the family of purinoceptors for ATP.
 This receptor functions as a ligand-gated ion channel and is responsible for ATP-dependent lysis of macrophages through the formation of membrane pores permeable to large molecules.
 Activation of this nuclear receptor by ATP in the cytoplasm may be a mechanism by which cellular activity can be coupled to changes in gene expression.
 Multiple alternatively spliced variants have been identified, most of which fit nonsense-mediated decay (NMD) criteria. [provided by RefSeq, Jul 2010]

 GeneCards Summary for P2RX7 Gene

 P2RX7 (Purinergic Receptor P2X 7) is a Protein Coding gene.
-Diseases associated with P2RX7 include Extrapulmonary Tuberculosis and Chronic Lymphocytic Leukemia.
-Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Innate Immune System.
-GO annotations related to this gene include protein homodimerization activity and receptor activity.
+Diseases associated with P2RX7 include Extrapulmonary Tuberculosis and Tularemia.
+Among its related pathways are NOD-like receptor signaling pathway and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity.
 An important paralog of this gene is P2RX4.

 P2X receptors are members of the ligand-gated ion channel family that open in response to extracellular ATP.
 Each receptor is made up of a trimer of subunits (P2X1-7) all of which share the common structure of two transmembrane domains.